 Data sources should be included, along with footnotes, and correct citations.
 Using someone's idea or writings without a citation is plagiarism and University rules will be enforced.
 Your paper should be self contained.
-Finally, you should hand in:
+Finally, you should hand in a copy of your paper, and a disk with your computer code, the dataset and a file of your printout.